Construction of Complete Embedded Self-Similar Surfaces under Mean Curvature Flow. Part III: Construction of the desingularizing surfaces

+where we placed the boundary of the asymptotic surface at $z=a$ to simplify subsequent computations.
+In general, the piece of sphere given by \eqref{eq:asymp-plane} does not satisfy the equation for self-shrinkers \eqref{eq:self-shrinker} and would generate too much error if it were used to build the top wing.
+Instead, we record its boundary and conormal direction in Definition \ref{def:pivot} and equation \eqref{eq:beta}, respectively, then choose a piece of rotationally self-shrinking surface these boundary conditions in Definition \ref{def:kappa}.

-where we placed the boundary of the asymptotic surface at $z=a$ to simplify subsequent computations. \begin{definition} The circle that bounds the asymptotic surface given by \eqref{eq:asymp-plane} is called the \emph{pivot} of the top wing. \end{definition} We define $\beta $ to be the angle the inward conormal makes with the direction $\vec e_z$ at the pivot, which is given by the equation
+\begin{definition} The circle that bounds the asymptotic surface given by \eqref{eq:asymp-plane} is called the \emph{pivot} of the top wing. \end{definition} We define $\beta $ to be the angle the inward conormal vector makes with the direction $\vec e_z$ at the pivot, which is given by the equation

 Note that $\beta$ is a smooth function of $b$ and that $ 1-C\tau \leq \left|\frac{d\beta}{db}\right| \leq 1+C\tau $ for some positive constant $C$.